Faysal-MD/Faysal-MD.github.io/_pages/cv.md

 ### Volunteer Activity

-- **University Transport Coordinator:** Ensured daily safe transportation for nearly 200 students by actively maintaining our university bus, demonstrating a commitment to reliability and safety.
+- **University Transport Ordinator:** I Ensured daily safe transportation for nearly 200 students by actively maintaining our university bus route, demonstrating a commitment to reliability and safety.